-Next sprinkle lemon juice evenly over top.
-Then, if you want a thicker gel-like filling, loosely sprinkle pectin evenly over top of the blueberries.
-Toss blueberries to coat and spread pectin.
+Next, pour lemon juice evenly over top then sprinkle pectin evenly over top of the blueberries.
+Toss blueberries to coat and spread pectin and lemon.
 Finally, place darts of butter throughout.

 Unfold remaining puff pastry sheet and place on top of the pie, cut off or fold under extra dough.
-Pinch edges to seal and poke holes with a fork to vent the top.
+Pinch edges to seal and poke holes with a fork or cut small slits to vent the top.

-Bake at 375˚ for about 30-35 minutes or until puff pastry becomes light golden brown.
+Bake at 375˚ for about 30-35 minutes or until puff pastry becomes light golden brown and filling is bubbling.

 The pie will thicken as it cools.
 If you prefer to eat it warm it may be a little runny.